-The fund has now provided over $750,000 to faculty and students to conduct applied research projects.
+The fund has now provided close to $1M to faculty, staff and students to conduct applied research projects.
 The value of each award is typically up to $7,500.
 Projects may exceed this amount, but internal and/or external sources of funding are required in such situations.
 The CARD funding supports:

 - research salary assistance;

 For questions, please contact Jose Delos Reyes (email@example.com)